pfsense/docs/source/monitoring/monitoring-bandwidth-usage.rst

 ---------------

-If overall per-interface usage is all that is required, there are built-in RRD graphs in pfSense software, which can be found under **Status > RRD Graphs**.
+If overall per-interface usage is all that is required, there are built-in traffic graphs in pfSense software, which can be found under **Status > Traffic Graph**.

 BandwidthD
 ----------